Holiday Guide to Rarotonga, Cook Islands

-Rarotonga is the heart-beat of the Cook Islands with the international airport and capital and is where the majority of tourists stay for their entire holiday.
-The island has a population of just under 10,000 people and is just 67 sq km in size and takes an hour to travel around
+Rarotonga is the heart-beat of the Cook Islands with the international airport and where the majority of tourists stay for their entire holiday.
+The island has a population of under 10,000, is just 67 sq km in size and takes less than an hour to travel around.
+But this small volcanic island packs a punch with stunning tropical scenery, beautiful beaches and with its harmonious ambience it is our favourite "fun in the sun" holiday destination throughout the South Pacific.

 - Romantic Holiday Break